isomerpages/pmo-nccs/media/speeches/_posts/2026-02-26-post-Speech by DPM Gan Kim Yong at the Committee of Supply Debate 2026.md

 </p>
 <p>At the same time, we must acknowledge the reality on the ground, especially
 on the political front.</p>
-<p>&nbsp;Global climate action is under strain.
-Some countries have slowed
+<p>Global climate action is under strain.
+Some countries have slowed down
-down the implementation of climate actions and started to review their climate policies.</p>
+the implementation of climate actions and started to review their climate policies.</p>
-<p>&nbsp;The recent decision by the United States to withdraw from the Paris
+<p>The recent decision by the United States to withdraw from the Paris Agreement
-Agreement has introduced additional uncertainty into global climate cooperation.
+has introduced additional uncertainty into global climate cooperation.
 At COP30, countries could not reach consensus on the phasing out of fossil fuels.
 Some multinational companies have also scaled back their sustainability commitments.</p>